MicrosoftDocs/entra-docs/docs/identity-platform/sample-native-authentication-android-sample-app-call-web-api.md

 #Customer intent: As a developer, I want to call a web API from a sample Android mobile app so that I can experience how Microsoft Entra's native authentication works.
 ---

-# Sign in users and call an API in a sample Android mobile app by using native authentication
+# Sign in users and call an API in a sample Android app by using native authentication

 This article demonstrates how to configure a sample Android mobile application to call an ASP.NET Core web API.